Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__08_10.mp3"></audio>

-1 | A | Excuse me, can I sit here?
+1:  A:  Excuse me, can I sit here?
-B |   Er, yes, I think it’s free.
+B:    Er, yes, I think it’s free.
-A |   Thanks.
+A:    Thanks.

-2 | A | Can I help you?
+2:  A:  Can I help you?
-B |   Do you have this T-shirt in large?
+B:    Do you have this T-shirt in large?
-A |   Just a moment.
+A:    Just a moment.
 Sorry, we only have small
     and medium at the moment.
 I can phone and see if they have a large in another store?
-B |   No, that’s OK, thanks.
+B:    No, that’s OK, thanks.

-3 | A | Are you ready to order?
+3:  A:  Are you ready to order?
-B | Yes, can I have the burger but with salad, not chips?
+B:  Yes, can I have the burger but with salad, not chips?
-A |   Yes, madam, that’s fine.
+A:    Yes, madam, that’s fine.
 And for you, sir?
-B |   The pasta, please.
+B:    The pasta, please.
-A |   And to drink?
+A:    And to drink?

-4 | A | Hey!
+4:  A:  Hey!
 You can’t sing here.
-B |   Why not?
+B:    Why not?
-A |   Because you need a permit.
+A:    Because you need a permit.
-B |   Where can 1 get a permit?
+B:    Where can 1 get a permit?
-A |   You need to go online and look for...
+A:    You need to go online and look for...